5 Segmentation

 5.2 Demographic segmentation

 Demographic segmentation is attractive for many reasons.
 However, discoverability is the main reason.
-While it can be useful in certain circumstances, its use is also perilous.
+While it can be useful in certain circumstances, its use is also fraught with peril.
 Steve Koonin (CEO of the Atlanta Hawks) famously stated the Alpharetta Unicorn couldn’t save the franchise (referring to the Atlanta Hawks).
 The “Alpharetta Unicorn” is:

 “the 55-year-old guy who’s going to drive an hour from Alpharetta into the city with three buddies to go to the Hawks game.
 He doesn’t exist.
 And there is no music, no kiss cam, no cheerleaders, no shooting for a free car, no bobbleheads … nothing is going to change that.”